Arugula is a popular salad green added to salad mixes and less frequently (we need to change this) as a sandwich topping.

 Arugula Microgreens After 3-days

-As you see in the photo below, there is still quite a bit of yellow on the tray.
+As you see in the photo below, quite a bit of yellow is still on the tray.

 Most other microgreens color up within a few hours.

 But not arugula.